syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img19.png)

-The above screenshot shows customized insert column dialog in tree grid.
+The above screenshot shows customized insert column dialog in TreeGrid.
 {:.caption}

 ### Hide specific column in column chooser list
 It is possible to hide the specific column in column chooser list by settings `ShowInColumnChooser` as `false` in the column definition.

-Following code example shows how to hide specific column in column chooser list
+The following code example shows how to hide specific column in column chooser list,

 {% highlight CSHTML %}